Frequently Asked Questions (FAQ’s)

 Who is collaborating with the NSPIRE Program?

-Through the support and mentorship of our team including a Native Program Coordinator, Native Counselor, Native Peer Mentors, Native Elders in Residence and collaboration with the American Indian Studies Department and Tribal Liaison, all working towards providing career and educational guidance to our Native students so that they achieve success at Palomar College and beyond!
+With support from our Native Student Support Program Coordinator, Native Counselor, Peer Mentors, Elders in Residence and the American Indian Studies Department, we provide career and educational guidance to help Native students succeed at Palomar College and beyond.

 What’s an Elder in Residence?